donaldanixon/dictaphone/README.md

 ### To-do

 * Add a SQLite db to allow storage and recollection of texts (and audio as well if possible)
-* Fix the record button moving across when recording from microphone
-* Fix the top margin as gap is too large on mobile